daniel-ilett/blog/_drafts/2019-12-14-tut4-2-portal-rendering.md

 }
 ~~~

 The first step was to calculate the player camera's position and rotation relative to the in-portal.
-For that, we can use the `InverseTransformPoint` function, which converts a **world-space position** to a **local-space position**.
+For positioning, we can use the `InverseTransformPoint` function, which converts a **world-space position** to a **local-space position**.
 The reverse process to convert from local-space to world-space uses the `TransformPoint` function.
-We'll use the `InverseTransformXPoint` function to convert the player's world-space position to inPortal's local space, then convert the result (after rotating around the portal) from outPortal's local space to world space using `TransformPoint`.
+We'll use the `InverseTransformPoint` function to convert the player's world-space position to `inPortal`'s local space.

-Rotating the point is easy - we can build a rotation of 180 degrees around the local y-axis and multiply the relative point by that rotation. `Quaternion.Euler(0.0f, 180.0f, 0.0f)` gives us a 180-degree rotation around the y-axis.
-Then, between the point transformation steps, we slot in the rotation.
+Rotating the local-space point around the portal is easy - we can build a rotation of 180 degrees around the local y-axis using `Quaternion.Euler(0.0f, 180.0f, 0.0f)`, then multiply the relative point by that rotation.
+Finally, the rotated position is converted from `outPortal`'s local space to world space using `TransformPoint`.
 The result is that the `portalCamera` is placed at the correct position behind the `outPortal`.

 To deal with the rotations, we'll need to use the built-in functions of the `Quaternion` class.
-To obtain the relative rotation in `inPortal`'s local space, we'll multiply the player's rotation by the `inPortal`'s inverse rotation; the `Quaternion.Inverse` function does this.
+To obtain the relative rotation in `inPortal`'s local space, we'll multiply the player's rotation by the `inPortal`'s inverse rotation; the `Quaternion.Inverse` function is used to obtain `inPortal`'s inverse.
 Then, we rotate 180 degrees around the local y-axis, just as we did for the position, before finally converting back to world space by multiplying by the `outPortal`'s rotation.
 The result is that the `portalCamera` points out of the portal and into the world.

 ~~~csharp
 Transform inTransform = inPortal.transform;